Updated May 2023.

 New Profile Visit Event is triggered when Dux-Soup visits a profile on LinkedIn.
-If you wish to create a new record in CRM or retrieve an email from the profile, this is the event you need to pick.
+If you wish to create a new record in your CRM or retrieve an email from the profile, this is the event you need to select.
 Find out what data you can scrape using the visit event.

 New LinkedIn Message Event triggers the Zap when Dux-Soup detects a newly received message on LinkedIn.

 New LinkedIn Connection Event triggers the Zap when Dux-Soup detects a new connection on LinkedIn.

 New Dux-Soup Action Event triggers the actions you run on LinkedIn using Dux-Soup; such as ‘connection request’, ‘endorsement’, ‘drip campaign enrollment’, ‘direct message’, etc. For testing, please make sure you select the correct event from the drop-down:

 Note: For new connection and message events to be detected, please make sure you enable the Message Bridge in the ‘Options’, ‘Connect’ tab.
 You can also click on ‘Check Regular’, ‘Check Sales Nav’ and ‘Check Connections’ buttons manually:

 - Once you have received the test data, select ‘Continue’ and choose the Dux-Soup account.
 To add a new Dux-Soup account to Zapier, make sure you enter the details from Dux-Soup ‘Options’, ‘Connect’ tab:

 - Select ‘Continue’ and add the action app (for example, Google Sheets).

 Zapier will then show the sample data that Dux-Soup sent.
 For example: